AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics: Problem statement

 where $\bm{Y}_0 = [T(0), y_1(0), y_2(0),\cdots,y_n(0)]^\top$ is the initial condition corresponding to the temperature and the species' mass fractions.
 The output is the transient evolution of temperature and the species' mass fractions.
 In \Cref{Figure:Problem statement}, we have shown a schematic of the prediction using DeepONet for the problem we have considered.
 We have considered a system with computational time domain $[t_0,\: t_\text{Final}]$ with the time step for the chemical kinetics $\Delta t$.
 We assume the time step for the other associated physical process (e.g., CFD or a PINN model for mass, momentum, and energy conservation) is $\Delta \tau$ and $\Delta t \ll \Delta \tau$.
 The input to the DeepONet is the initial condition ($\bm{Y}_0$) of the state variables, and it predicts the dynamics of the state variables, $\bm{Y}(t)$ from $t=t_0 = 0$ to $t=t_{n_t}=n_t\Delta t$.
 The predicted state variable at $t=\Delta \tau = n_t\Delta t$ can be considered as input to the associated solver for the other physical system.
 We would like to mention that in the present study, we have not considered the integration with the CFD solver.
 However, we have discussed it as an example for illustrative purposes of our approach.
 Using the CFD application as an example, after the transport of the fluid is calculated by the CFD solver, the instantaneous states are considered as the initial conditions for the chemical kinetics.
 Typically, this would be an implicit numerical solver, possibly with additional heuristic modeling for partial combustion, but in this case becomes input to the DeepONet in lieu of the conventional numerical solution.
 Since in the present study, we did not consider the integration with CFD solver, we consider time decomposition of the system of ODEs given by \Cref{Eq:ODE general} where the initial conditions of each segment are assumed to be known (generally input from the other associated solver).
 In \Cref{Figure:Problem statement}, bottom, we have shown the time decomposition of the ODEs where, after every $t_{n_t} = n_t\Delta t$, the initial condition is known for each segment.
 Furthermore, in some cases, it is possible that the dynamics predicted by the DeepONet are not sufficiently advanced in time to be given as input to the other associated solver.
 In that case, we propose to consider a recursive prediction methodology in the neural operator where the output of the DeepONet at the last time instant of a segment is considered again as input to the DeepONet for the next segment.
 This process is continued until we have obtained sufficient progress in time for the chemical kinetics to be considered as input for the associated solver.

-To obtain the objectives discussed above, we propose neural operator, particularly DeepONet \cite{Lu_2021_DeepONet} architectures which is based on the universal approximation theorem for operators \cite{Chen_1995_universal_operator}.
-In the next section \Cref{Section:Methodology}, we will discuss in detail the proposed DeepONet architectures and the variations considered to obtain satisfactory prediction accuracy.
-We test our proposed operators with two computational examples that represent common chemical-kinetic reaction mechanisms.
-The first one is for the Syngas (Synthetic gas) mechanism, and the second is the GRI-Mech 3.0 mechanism.
-More details for the data generation for each of these cases are given in \Cref{Section:Numerical results:Syngas Problem} and \Cref{Section:Numerical results:GRI Problem}.
+To obtain the objectives discussed above, we propose neural operator, particularly DeepONet \citep{Lu_2021_DeepONet} architectures which is based on the universal approximation theorem for operators \citep{Chen_1995_universal_operator}.
+In the following sections, we shall discuss the proposed DeepONet architectures and variations considered to obtain satisfactory prediction accuracy.
+We shall demonstrate this through two computational experiments using the syngas (synthetic gas) and GRI-Mech 3.0 mechanisms.